art experiences – putting the story into art history

 In my 20s and early 30s I was a tour guide and quite by chance ended up (sort of ) following the well-trodden path of the 18th century Grand Tourist.
 I discovered much of Europe and eventually travelled further afield, visually devouring everything from sculpture to art installations to altarpieces, from Berlin to Beijing and back again, before settling in London.

 Once in London I found my spiritual home at the National Gallery and became a frequent visitor whilst working in events with both corporate clients and high net worth individuals.
-It was interesting but it wasn’t my calling.
+Event work was interesting but it wasn’t my calling.

 Then one day, browsing the internet in my dressing gown, I discovered a humanities course at the Open University.